Will a solar project work for my home or business?

 With Solvest, you will get a hassle-free solar array that will last you decades.
 We pride ourselves in being based in the North, employing local talent and First Nations citizens.
 We are the largest Photovoltaic solar installer North of 60 and have created a reputation of producing excellent work.

-If you want a custom design for your location, construction that will be timely and accurate, a company that handles all the paperwork, and backs their systems, you choose Solvest.
+If you want a custom design for your location, timely and accurate construction of backed systems, and all involved paperwork taken care of, you choose Solvest.